skaicker/skaicker.github.io/index.md

 Before law school, I worked as a Senior Associate at Ankura Consulting Group, where I conducted data-driven analysis in high-stakes healthcare disputes, collaborating with top law firms and leading experts on payor–provider litigation and pharmacy pricing investigations.

-I'm passionate about bridging law, policy, and data—a thread that's run through my experiences in consulting, economics research, product management, and international affairs.
+I'm passionate about bridging law, policy, and data—a thread that has run through my experiences in consulting, economics research, product management, and international affairs.

 ![Profile Photo](Photo.PNG)